 Along with the previously mentioned features, the lumbar of the GTPlayer GT800A Footrest includes a massaging feature, which is no replacement for a masseuse and generates some unwanted noise but is functional.
 We found the armrest design interesting during testing, as it moves at two pivot points, which auto-adjusts with the chair's reclining but lacks any other adjustments.
 Our larger and heavier testers felt the tensioning knob was too weak to provide adequate tension, and the entire team rated the chair to a maximum of 5 hours before needing a serious break from being seated.
 These critiques aside, we recommend this model as a replacement for an office chair for gaming or gamers with tight funds.
 A budget-friendly option offering a comparable degree of comfort and a step up in adjustability, not to mention built-in headrest speakers and adjustable armrests, is GTRacing's Music Series.

 The Modway Articulate Ergonomic Mesh isn't as highly regarded as the top gaming chairs, but it catches our eye as it costs hundreds of dollars less than those models and was well received by our test team for its respectable adjustability and good all-around comfort.
-Additionally, its mesh design will keep you cool when your gaming rig is running hot, or you are cooking your processor to crank through large spreadsheets or rendering a final cut.
+Additionally, its mesh design will keep you cool when your gaming rig is running hot or you are cooking your processor to crank through large spreadsheets or rendering a final cut.
+However, the real draw is in the accessible price.
+In summary, our reviewer states that “the backrest isn't uncomfortable, but it doesn't have me ranting or raving about it either, and it's the same story with the seat.”

-It also does not recline as much as the premium gaming chairs we tested, and it lacks the same level of adjustability and features, like a more robust lumbar or aggressive bucket racing seat design.
+It does not recline as much as the premium gaming chairs we tested, and it lacks the same level of adjustability and features, like a more robust lumbar or aggressive bucket racing seat design.
 Overall, the Modway Articulate Ergonomic Mesh is a good option for those who want a chair that is comfortable enough for gaming but will primarily be used for work.
 If you are exclusively hunting for a gaming chair but you're still on a budget, take a look at either the GT800A Footrest or the Music Series by GTPlayer for nice entry-level options with decent comfort ratings and varied feature sets that won't break the bank.
+However, if you're more interested in a versatile, multitasking computer chair, then the Modway is a good option to consider.

 Our test team has employed a systematic approach to testing and devoted hundreds of hours to evaluating our carefully narrowed product selection.
 We sought the input of our in-house GearLab test team members, who spend many hours a day sitting at their desks researching and analyzing varied products.
 Their collective input provided a wide range of opinions about comfort and adjustability due largely to their different body shapes and heights, ranging from a 5-foot 3-inch tester weighing in at closer to 120 lbs to individuals weighing around 200 pounds at a height of over 6 feet.